BillDietrich/linkcheckerhtml/README.md

 ###0.2

-- Forked from "Microsoft / linkcheckermd"
+- Copied from "Microsoft / linkcheckermd"

 ##TODO